Every home remodeling project produces extraneous or waste material. Some projects' extra materials are worse than others.

 All flooring installation requires cutting.
 The boards on the end of a row, unless you are extremely fortunate, need to be cut.
 This cut piece hopefully will be short--6 inches or a foot, rarely more.

-Installing hardwood flooring on a diagonal, while not common, even more, waste materials.
+Installing hardwood flooring on a diagonal, while not common, waste even more materials.

 What Are "Defective Flooring Materials"?